First steps on GitHub

 This is what you should see now.
+It is the landing page for your repository.
 The diagram below explains what all the buttons, tabs and other things do!

 1. Username: GitHub user’s name (account).
 In this example, the username is “EKaroune”.

 2. Repository: project directory (also known as repo).
-In this example, the repository name is “trial repository”.
+In this example, the repository name is “trial-repo”.